Nonetss/gen-ollama.nvim/README.md

     "Nonetss/gen-ollama.nvim",
     opts = {
-        model = "mistral", -- The default model to use. language = "en", -- The default language for prompts (e.g., "en", "es"). quit_map = "q", -- Set keymap to close the response window. retry_map = "<c-r>", -- Set keymap to re-send the current prompt.
+        model = "mistral", -- The default model to use. thinking_model = "deepseek-r1", -- The "thinking model" used by the TGen command. language = "en", -- The default language for prompts (e.g., "en", "es"). quit_map = "q", -- Set keymap to close the response window. retry_map = "<c-r>", -- Set keymap to re-send the current prompt.